Ring-Necked Shrimp (Macrobrachium assamense)

 Staple foods include quality shrimp pellets, algae wafers, biofilm-support foods and botanicals such as Indian almond leaves.
 This is the foundation of a good freshwater shrimp uk diet.
 Blanched spinach, courgette and nettle can be offered in small amounts.
 Shrimp also consume their moulted shells for minerals, so do not remove fresh moults unless they begin to foul.

 Supplemental protein can be offered once or twice weekly using shrimp-specific foods with insect meal, soybean hull, spirulina or tiny crustacean ingredients.
-Some keepers ask about brine shrimp eggs for sale uk or baby brine shrimp.
-Newly hatched brine shrimp can be useful for fish fry, but Blue Marys usually do better with dedicated shrimp foods and natural biofilm than with heavy meaty feeding.
+Blue Marys do best with dedicated shrimp foods and natural biofilm rather than heavy meaty feeding, so keep protein portions small and occasional.

 People often ask how often should you feed freshwater shrimp or how often to feed freshwater shrimp.
 In a mature tank, feed very lightly 3-5 times per week.
 In a newer tank with less biofilm, tiny daily portions may be better.
 The rule is simple: all prepared food should be mostly gone within 2-3 hours.
 If food remains overnight, reduce the amount.